sheygs/demo-credit/README.md

    $ npm run test
 ```

-### Postman Documentation
+### API Documentation

-- Navigate to `http://localhost:8282/api-docs` on your computer to view the openapi documentation.
+- Navigate to `http://localhost:8281/api-docs` on your computer to view the openapi documentation.